insightsengineering/presidio-cli/README.md

 ### Configuration from file

-Example of running script with configuration from a file
+Example of running script with configuration from a file.
+There are two example `.yaml` configuration files in conf folder:
+  - default.yaml - ignore `.git` folder
+  - limited.yaml - limit list of entities use to only 3 of them, ignore `.git` folder and `.cfg` files.

 ```shell
 # run with default configuration (file `.presidiocli`) in current folder